 Doors

-Please do not prop open the doors is the A/C is on.
+Please do not prop open the doors if the A/C is on.

 If you are using the exhaust fan, prop the door open at your own risk.
 If any animals make their way into the dressing rooms, call the Park Police to come out and deal with it.
 Please do not allow cast members to usher animals out.